jan-cieslik/clinicedge_docs/docs/1_1_project_introduction.md

 **Clinic Edge** supports two types of cases:

 - **Dynamic cases** are based on predefined probabilistic templates that auto-generate case-specific findings, values, and symptoms.
-- **Static cases** are based on fixed values and reports, usually representing a typical presentation of a diagnosis These cases are especially useful for teaching purposes.
+- **Static cases** are based on fixed values and reports, usually representing a typical presentation of a diagnosis.
+These cases are especially useful for teaching purposes.

 All cases are stored as JSON files and managed through **Supabase**, the platform used as the backend database.